-Personal injury law extends to cover many different incidents, ranging from car crashes to slip and fall accidents to medical malpractice cases and more.
-If you have fallen victim to an accident in Plano and you think someone else is liable for your pain and suffering, an attorney at Underwood Law Office can be there to handle your proceedings.
+Personal injury law covers many different incidents, but all revolve around another party’s negligence.
+If you are injured in an accident, and you think someone else is liable for the harm you have suffered, an attorney at Underwood Law Office can be there to handle your proceedings.

 Our specific services can vary depending on your unique legal needs.
 These services can include, but may not be limited to:

 - Handling paperwork and communication with insurance companies

 - Trial litigation